TonyPhipps/tech-notes/Products/blender.md

 - Z               (or X or Z) Constrain object movement to the specificed axis
 - SHIFT + Z       (or X or Z) Constrain object movement to the remaining two axis (X,Y in this case)
 - F9              Popup original creation quick menu

+# Snap One Object to Another
+- Determine corner/face that will snap to another object, then set it as the first object's Origin
+  - Object mode > Select object
+  - Set the origin
+  - SHIFT + Right Click to set 3d Cursor (hold control to snap to vertex/face)
+  - Right click > Set Origin > Origin to 3d Cursor
+- Determine the corner/face that the first object should snap/move its Origin to, then set the 3d Cursor there, then snap
+  - SHIFT + Right Click to set 3d Cursor (hold control to snap to vertex/face)
+  - SHIFT + S > Selection to Cursor

+# Split Two Meshes to Two Objects

+# Merge Two Objects
+- Select both via SHIFT + Click
+- CONTROL + J

+# Change Dimensions (Safely) Of an Object
+- Object Mode
+- Select the object
+- Press N > Item tab
+- Set Dimensions
+- CONTROL + A to bring up Apply menu
+- Select Scale

 # Make Text 3d
 - Enter Object Mode